bperezdearce/bperezdearce/README.md

 Full Stack Developer & Sociologist with a love for tech, teamwork, and creative problem-solving!
 I've worked in academic and collaborative settings, blending technical know-how with creativity and teamwork to tackle challenges head-on.
 My C2-certified English means I can confidently collaborate with international teams, no problem!

-Always curious, always learning—I'm all about pushing my skills further and diving into projects that keep me on my toes.
-Let’s build something awesome! 🚀
+Always curious, always learning—I'm all about pushing my skills further and diving into projects that keep me on my toes 🚀

 ---